Sunc4127/cloud_revision/Part8 Security.md

 ## Non-technical

-* Need to support security that scales* Avoid inventing specialised security, make it generic, easily to apply* Inter­organisational security	* Restrict access to certain users	* Changing policies over time	* Sharing resources with noisy neighbours
+* Need to support security that scales* Avoid inventing specialized security, make it generic, easy to apply* Inter­organizational security	* Restrict access to certain users	* Changing policies over time	* Sharing resources with noisy neighbors

-# Authenticaton
+# Authentication

 Authentication is ==the establishment and propagation== of a user’s ==identity== in the system.
 (Prove who you are) (Doesn't check what user is allowed to do (this is achieved by authorization))